 - Involvement of children in raising awareness of key themes and working with their peers and staff: e.g. Eco officers, Safety Officers, Play leaders, School Council, Head Boy and Head Girl, Charity Workers.
 This has included helping to raise money for key charities – see Charity Tab, raising money for the school – see School Council Tab, working with staff to promote environmental education e.g. gardening club and management of school allotment, promoting road safety, Let’s Bike training, recycling focus, helping to organise games and activities at lunchtime and ensuring there is wide range of sporting opportunities on offer.

-- Cross curricular work and specific teaching time e.g. Mrs Griffiths and Mrs Payne working with classes across the school on specific themes e.g. anti-bullying, looking at where food comes from, citizenship education, the Prevent Agenda; class teachers are providing discussion slots on ‘In the News’ and Circle time to discuss things; additional opportunities for pastoral work across the school to support pupils; e safety linked to the computing curriculum; environmental and healthy living education linked to work in science and geography; understand of culture and key events linked to RE and humanities.
+- Cross curricular work and specific teaching time e.g. Mrs Payne working with classes across the school on specific themes e.g. anti-bullying, looking at where food comes from, citizenship education, the Prevent Agenda; class teachers are providing discussion slots on ‘In the News’ and Circle time to discuss things; additional opportunities for pastoral work across the school to support pupils; e safety linked to the computing curriculum; environmental and healthy living education linked to work in science and geography; understand of culture and key events linked to RE and humanities.
 Classes post up information on what they are teaching each term – see class pages.
 Specific information for classes regarding sex and relationship education is shared with parents/carers in advance of sessions and is age appropriate.